Salisbury University: Graduation rates and outcomes

-Affordability and Return on Investment

 Athletics

-Salisbury University has ten female and nine male Division III NCAA teams.
-The football team competes in the New Jersey Athletic Conference while all other sports participate in the Capital Athletic Conference.
+Salisbury's athletic teams, known as the Sea Gulls, compete in NCAA Division III.
+The football team competes in the New Jersey Athletic Conference while all other sports participate in the Coast to Coast Athletic Conference.

 SU is well known for the success of its athletic programs, amassing 22 national championships in team sports and 24 individual national championships in track and field and wrestling.

-Mascot

-The university mascot is named "Sammy Sea Gull."
-The Sea Gull name evolved from the Salisbury State College Golden Gulls, which was chosen in a 1948 contest.
-In 1963, the mascot was changed to a sea gull because the school's athletic teams were often referred to as the SSC Gulls (C-Gulls), and the nickname "Sammy Sea Gull" followed in the 1970s.

-Regents Cup and Charles B. Clark Cup

-In addition to regular-season and tournament play, the Sea Gulls compete twice a year against other local universities.
-In the fall, the football team competes against Frostburg State University for the Regents Cup.
-In the spring, the men's lacrosse team competes against Washington College for the Charles B. Clark Cup; this annual event being known among the two institutions as the "War on the Shore", and the two schools take turns every year hosting the event.
+13 of those team sports titles are in Men's lacrosse, including a stretch from 2003 to 2008 where the lacrosse team won 5 national titles with 3 straight titles, and won 114 out of its 115 games including 69 straight wins.

 Relay For Life

 The American Cancer Society's Relay For Life is the largest on-campus event at Salisbury University.
 SU's Relay For Life has consistently raised thousands of dollars annually, making Salisbury University one of the top Relay teams, per capita, in the nation, raising over 1.5 million dollars since its inception.
-The event traditionally takes place at Maggs Physical Activities Center and Henson Hall Lawn.
+The event traditionally takes place at Maggs Physical Activities Center and Perdue Hall Lawn.